SmartPort Lawsuit Filed After AngioDynamics Port Catheter Fracture Requires Surgical Removal

 Sharon Coggins brought the complaint (PDF) in the U.S. District Court for the Southern District of California on March 24, naming SmartPort’s manufacturers, AngioDynamics, Inc. and Navilyst Medical, Inc., as the defendants.

 AngioDynamics port catheters, including the SmartPort, Vortex Port and Xcela Port, as well as others, are implantable venous access devices used to deliver medications, nutrients and other fluids directly into the bloodstream.
-These devices, often used for cancer patients, consist of a port for easy access and a catheter that carries the fluid into the body.
+These devices are often used for cancer patients, consisting of a port for easy access and a catheter that carries the fluid into the body.

-Despite being designed for long-term placement under the skin, Coggins’ allegations echo those raised in more than 1,000 port catheter lawsuits, each claiming that AngioDynamics, and other brands of port catheters which are made from a polyurethane material high in barium sulfate, are prone to developing microfractures, compromising their durability and safety.
+Despite being designed for long-term placement under the skin, Coggins’ allegations echo those raised in more than 1,000 AngioDynamics port catheter lawsuits, each claiming that the SmartPort, and other brands made from a polyurethane material high in barium sulfate, are prone to developing microfractures, compromising their durability and safety.

 AngioDynamics-Port-Catheter-Lawsuits